aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToShort
-Converts numeric value to a short 16 bits value
+Converts a numeric value into a short 16-bit value.

 **Type**: Datatype: Numeric